huaweicloud/terraform-provider-huaweicloud/docs/resources/apig_api.md

   Up to five conditions can be set.
   The [object](#apig_api_conditions) structure is documented below.

-* `invocation_mode` - (Optional, String) Specifies the invocation mode of the FunctionGraph function.
+* `invocation_type` - (Optional, String) Specifies the invocation mode of the FunctionGraph function.
   The valid values are **async** and **sync**, defaults to **sync**.

 * `effective_mode` - (Optional, String) Specifies the effective mode of the backend policy.